-McGuffey Mall was constructed in 1954 as McGuffey Plaza 1 and was converted into an indoor center in the 1972.2 The strip mall was one of the first developments of William M. Cafaro, founder of the Cafaro Company, who went on to develop shopping malls across the Midwest, Mid-Atlantic and Pacific Northwest.
-Garland Plaza was constructed in 1960.2
+McGuffey Mall was constructed in 1954 >and was converted into an indoor center in the 1972, and was one of the first developments of William M. Cafaro, founder of the Cafaro Company, who went on to develop shopping malls across the Midwest, Mid-Atlantic and Pacific Northwest – including the Huntington Mall.
+The adjoining Garland Plaza was constructed in 1960.